Lymah123/100-days-of-code/daily-journal.md

 - I had the backend API for document upload and encryption running perfectly well
 - I setup user storage service for the app.
 - I integrated AWS S3 storage with MinIO using Docker

+  Day: 13/12/24

+  - I started working on the app dashboard.
+  - I worked with React and Tailwind
+  - I will probably be spending the weekend on the dashboard